RDMLASymposium/rdmlasymposium.github.io/about.md

 *When is the RDMLA Symposium?*

-The RDMLA Symposium will be held on Friday, April 22, 2022, beginning at 9:00 a.m.
+The RDMLA Symposium will be held on Friday, April 22, 2022, beginning at 10:00 a.m.
 ET/UTC-4.
 This will be a virtual event.

 *How much does the Symposium cost?*

 The RDMLA Symposium aims to keep the cost of the event low so that it is accessible to anyone who would like to participate.
-Virtual registration costs **$10 USD**.
+Registration costs **$5 USD**.
+Registration for students and retirees is free.

 *Can I submit a proposal?*

 YES, please do!
-Symposium CFP will open on December 1, 2021 and be open until January 31, 2022.
+Symposium CFP will open on December 1, 2021 and be open until February 28, 2022.
 Please visit the 'Call for Proposal' tab for more information and the submission form.

 *I would like to sponor the Symposium.*